Decoupling Vector Data and Index Storage for Space Efficiency: Background

 \subsection{Basics of ANNS}

-ANNS aims to find the most similar items in a large vector dataset given a search query.
-As shown in Figure~\ref{fig:basics}, an ANNS system employs deep-learning-based embedding models to map unstructured data into high-dimensional {\em vectors} within a common vector space, and constructs an {\em auxiliary index} over these vectors for efficient similarity search.
-Given a search query, the ANNS system generates a query vector and uses the auxiliary index to locate the most similar vectors according to a distance metric (e.g., Euclidean distance, inner product, or cosine similarity).
-It finally returns the top-$K$ items corresponding to the nearest vectors.

-Each vector typically comprises hundreds of dimensions represented by numerical data types, such as \texttt{UINT8}, \texttt{INT8}, or \texttt{FP32}\cite{annbenchmarks}.
-The embedding model is trained to capture the semantic features of the input data, with each dimension encoding a specific feature \cite{reimers19}.
+An ANNS system identifies the most similar items in a large vector dataset for a search query.
+It employs deep-learning-based embedding models to map unstructured data into high-dimensional vectors within a common vector space, and constructs an auxiliary index over these vectors for efficient similarity search.
+Given a search query, the system generates a query vector and uses the auxiliary index to locate the most similar vectors according to a distance metric (e.g., Euclidean distance, inner product, or cosine similarity), then returns the top-$K$ items corresponding to the nearest vectors.
+Each vector typically comprises hundreds of dimensions encoded as numerical data types, such as \texttt{UINT8}, \texttt{INT8}, or \texttt{FP32} \cite{annbenchmarks}, where each dimension captures a specific semantic feature learned by the embedding model \cite{reimers19}.
 To maintain search accuracy, vectors are often normalized to prevent large-value dimensions from dominating distance calculations.
-Vector dimensionality can reach tens of thousands for rich representation of textual data (e.g., in large language models) \cite{brown20}.
+Vector dimensionality can reach tens of thousands when representing rich textual data (e.g., in large language models) \cite{brown20}.

-The auxiliary index allows efficient search queries without scanning the entire dataset.
-It can be structured as graph-based \cite{malkov18, jayaram19}, cluster-based \cite{jegou10,chen21}, or tree-based \cite{flann}.
+The auxiliary index enables efficient search without scanning the entire dataset, and can be structured as graph-based \cite{malkov18, jayaram19}, cluster-based \cite{jegou10,chen21}, or tree-based \cite{flann}.
 For example, a graph-based index represents each vector as a vertex and connects similar vertices by edges.
-Given a search query, the ANNS system begins at a designated entry point, traverses the graph by following edges, and computes distances between the query vector and the vectors at visited nodes to identify the nearest neighbors as candidates.
-If the search cannot find closer vectors than the current candidate set, it returns the top-$K$ candidate vectors as the {\em result set}.

-In-memory ANNS systems (e.g., HNSW \cite{malkov18}, IVFADC \cite{jegou10}, and RUMMY \cite{zhang24}) store both vectors and auxiliary indexes in DRAM for fast access, but incur substantial memory overhead.
-For example, RUMMY \cite{zhang24} requires terabytes of memory to manage billion-scale datasets.
-Such high memory requirements hinder scalability, thereby motivating the use of disk-based ANNS systems.
+Given a search query, the system begins at a designated entry point, traverses the graph along edges, and computes distances between the query vector and visited vertices to construct a candidate set.
+If no closer vectors can be found, it returns the top-$K$ candidates as the {\em result set}.
+In-memory ANNS systems (e.g., HNSW \cite{malkov18}, IVFADC \cite{jegou10}, and RUMMY \cite{zhang24}) store both vectors and auxiliary indexes in DRAM for fast access, but incur substantial memory overhead (e.g., RUMMY \cite{zhang24} requires terabytes of memory to manage billion-scale datasets), motivating the adoption of disk-resident ANNS systems.